MT. ELWELL (7,818') CLASS 1-2

 indicates the left turn to "Mt.
 Elwell 3/4."
 A trail

-comes in from the right from "Graegle Lodge 2 1/2."
+comes in from the right from "Graeagle Lodge 2 1/2."

 Route B Alternate connects here.
 After climbing and hiking 0.7

 mile, the trail saddle is reached.
-A 3 minute, 100 foot, class
+A 5 minute, 100 yard, class

-2, talus hop leads cross-country left (west) to the highpoint.
+2, talus use trail which dips down at first, leads left (west) to the highpoint.

 ROUTE B